phpactor/phpactor/doc/lsp/vim.rst

     .. tab:: Neovim LSP

-        At time of writing (2021-03-21) you will need a nightly build of Neovim.
+        You will need Neovim 0.5.0 or higher.

         Ensure you have installed `nvim-lspconfig <https://github.com/neovim/nvim-lspconfig>`_ package: This contains common LSP configurations, including one for Phpactor.